National Park of American Samoa, United States of America: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be sure to get the right kind.
-Many adapters that you can buy are just plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most countries.
+A plug adapter that supports outlet types A and B. Check that you pick the necessary type.
+Most adapters currently being sold are just plugs and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one works in most locations.

 Luggage scale to avoid fees